2025 Workshops

 “Great workshop, well organised content and, surprisingly, fun!
 Thanks so much.
 This is exactly what is needed out there.”
 Donna, Tauranga

-Death Without Debt workshops are being held all around the country through 2025.
-The workshops are generally four hours long (including breaks).
-Cost is $40 per person, $60 for a pair or couple, $70 for a family group of three.
-Cost includes 64 page D.I.Y. guide.
+Workshops are generally four hours long (including breaks).
+Cost is $40 per person, $60 for a pair or couple, $70 for a family group of three OR BY DONATION OR KOHA.

 Tea and snacks served.
 Bring your own lunch.
 If you need parking close to the venue, or a disability drop-off, please email.